Sphere10/Hydrogen/doc/Architecture/3-tier Architecture.md

 ![3-Tier Architecture](resources/3-Tier-Architecture-75pct.png)

-## Domains
+## Domain

-A domain is a collection of classes that are all logically related in the functionality they provide.
-The classes in a domain define the object model for a particular abstraction.
-As a result, a domain may span across multiple tiers of the 3-tier architecture and is often a vertical slice through it (see diagram below).
+A domain is a grouping of classes that are all logically related in the abstraction they model.
+The classes in a domain define the object model for that particular abstraction.
+A domain may span across multiple tiers of the 3-tier architecture and can be depicted as a vertical slice through it (see diagram below).
+Not all domains span the all tiers, most are contained within one or a few.

-In the solution space for modelling a "School", examples of domains include Teachers, Students, Admin, Classes, Subjects, Exams.
-Each of those domains have classes contained within modules contained within the tiers.
-Often, domains may be contained within a single tier and thus are found within a single module.
+*Example: In the solution space for modelling a "School", domains include Teachers, Students, Admin, Classes, Subjects, Exams.*